DaveBullet1050/BatoceraHelpers/README/Keystroke README.md

 At the end of the load_disk.sh script, I check if the game is Ultima (after previously storing which game was started here: [tos_grs_switch.sh](https://github.com/DaveBullet1050/BatoceraHelpers/blob/9dfe15f27f923c2b4396246be1f2f1f23ce95272/userdata/system/scripts/tos_grs_switch.sh#L92)) then I send the F1 key using this Python script: [press_key_f1.py](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/usr/bin/press_key_f1.py).
 This completes the disk change over AND tells Ultima Iv to continue from a single key press.
 Nice!

 ### Execution of commands from another device
-IF you don't want to use a keyboard or controller, you can use any other SSH device e.g. a phone, laptop etc... to invoke the script load_disk.sh script.
+If you don't want to use a keyboard or controller, you can use any other SSH device e.g. a phone, laptop etc... to invoke the script load_disk.sh script.
 SSH Button for Android works well for this.
 Using Ultima IV as an example (which has 4 disks), I have configured 4 commands, one for each disk:
 ![SSH buttons](../image/load_disk%20ssh%20config.png)

 Here's what the 3rd disk command looks like: